iawia002/lux/README.md

 ### Resume a download

-You may use <kbd>Ctrl</kbd>+<kbd>C</kbd> to interrupt a download.
+<kbd>Ctrl</kbd>+<kbd>C</kbd> interrupts a download.

 A temporary `.download` file is kept in the output directory.
-Next time you run `annie` with the same arguments, the download progress will resume from the last session.
+If `annie` is run with the same arguments, the download progress will resume from the last session.

 ### Cookies

-If you need to log in your account to access something (a private video or VIP only video), use the `-c` option to feed the browser cookies to `annie`.
+Cookies can be provided to `annie` with the `-c` option if they are required for accessing the video.

 **Note:**

-* the formats of cookies as follow:
+* cookies must match the following format:

 ```
 name=value; name2=value2; ...